Writing blog posts for your business is a brilliant way of building a conversation around your brand.

-Comments play an important role in keeping your web page content fresh, and help you to build meaningful relationships with your customers.
+Comments can play an important role in keeping your web page content fresh.
+They also help you to build meaningful relationships with your customers.

 But not all comments are created equal; if you publish spam comments on your website you’ll be sending out a signal to other spammers that you are a soft target.
 Worse than this, you might even find your site being penalised by Google too.

-So you’ve been through the exciting journey of setting up your WordPress website, and you’ve published your first blog post.
+So you’ve been through the exciting journey of setting up your WordPress website and you’ve published your first blog post.
 Then as so often happens, an email comes through in the middle of the night telling you you’ve got your first comment — how exciting!
-Somebody cares enough about what you’ve written to set their opinions in stone on your website.
+Somebody cares enough about what you’ve written to share their opinions on your website.
 Congratulations, you’ve made it to the big time!

 How do I spot a spam comment?